DecodedCo/CodeEd-Photo-Quiz/README.md

 To Run:
 -------

+After you've cloned the repo, make sure you do `git submodule init` and `git submodule update` to fetch all the dependencies!

 You'll need a HTTP server.
 If you've got one, just point it in the direction of this folder.
 If not, do `sudo npm install -g serve` (assuming nodejs is installed), then `cd` into this directory, and run `serve`.
 Then, go to http://localhost:3000/.